 One study, in particular, demonstrated the positive impact of turmeric toothpaste for treating gingivitis.

-A double-blind, randomized control trial showed that curcumin combined with chlorhexidine created greater reductions in gingival inflammation compared to the gel without curcumin.
+A double-blind, randomized control trial showed that curcumin combined with chlorhexidine created greater reductions in gingival inflammation compared to the control gel without curcumin.

 As far as observed inflammatory markers go, the difference in gingival inflammation was statistically significant.
 These findings show that turmeric does, in fact, provide an anti-inflammatory effect when used for the treatment of gingivitis.